-The fjord of “Faskrudsfjordur” gets its name from an island near the fjord called Skrudur.
-Faskrudsfjordur is in the centre of the East Fjords of Iceland.
-Skrudur is home to of the world’s largest puffin cave, with an abundance of puffins and other bird life.
+The fjord of “Fáskrúðsfjörður” gets its name from a nearby island called Skrúður.
+This island is home to of the world’s largest puffin cave, with an abundance of puffins and other bird life.

-Faskrudsfjordur fjord is in between the peninsulas Vattarnes and Hafnarnes, and at the bottom of the fjord is a beautiful valley with scenic, birch filled Artic woodlands.
+Fáskrúðsfjörður is in the centre of the East Fjords.
+The fjord is in between the Vattarnes and Hafnarnes peninsulas, and at the bottom of the fjord is a beautiful valley with scenic, birch-filled Artic woodlands.

 Bird life and the ‘puffin cave’

-A drive from Reydarfjordur fjord along the coast will give you some great views and panoramic landscapes with Skrudur as the centerpiece.
-Many different species of bird live on the island, with the unique puffin cave’ sheltering thousands of puffins and a great colony of gannets that can be seen plunging like arrows into the water.
+A drive from Reyðarfjörður fjord along the coast will give you some great views and panoramic landscapes with Skrúður as the centrepiece.
+Many different species of birds live on the island.
+A unique cave shelters thousands of puffins, and a great colony of gannets often plunges like arrows into the water.

 French heritage

-In the inner end of Faskrudsfjordur is Budir village.
+The inner end of Fáskrúðsfjörður cradles Búðir village.
 It was the main station for French fishermen in the East of Iceland during the 19th and early 20th century.
-Moreover, there used to be a French consul, a French hospital and a French chapel.
-Budir is famous for its French heritage and has a strong connection with its sister town, Gravelines, in France.
-Local historians also believe that France had a say in the fact that the District Doctor had his office in Budir.
+Moreover, the community had a French consul, a French hospital and a French chapel.
+Búðir is famous for its French heritage and has a strong connection with its sister town, Gravelines in France.
+Local historians also believe that France had influence in the decision to locate the District Doctor’s office in Búðir.
 Today the French Hospital building houses both a hotel and the French Museum.
-It is worth while to visit the French Museum and learn more about the area’s historical connections with France.
+If you’re a history buff we recommend a visit to the French Museum to learn more about the area’s historical connections with France.